amazon-connect/amazon-connect-salesforce-cti/classic/05 Appendix A - CTI Flow Sources and Events/01 CTI Flow Sources and Events.md

     -   onPending -- The voice contact is pending.

-    -   onMessageReceived: A message was received from the customer
+    -   onMessageReceived -- A message was received from the customer

-    -   onMessageSent: A message was sent to the customer
+    -   onMessageSent -- A message was sent to the customer

-    -   onMissed: The chat contact was missed.
+    -   onMissed -- The chat contact was missed.

 -   Amazon Connect Task Contact